cloudoperators/greenhouse/docs/architecture/high-level.md

 ## Remote Cluster management with Plugins & Team RBAC

-Greenhouse provides a way to manage access, observability and compliance of a Kubernetes cluster through the use of Plugins and TeameRoleBindings.
+Greenhouse provides a way to manage access and tooling (e.g. monitoring, security, compliance, etc.) on a Kubernetes cluster through the use of Plugins and TeameRoleBindings.
 Plugins are used to deploy and manage workloads (e.g. Prometheus, Open Telemetry, Cert-Manager, etc.) in the remote clusters, while TeamRoleBindings are used to manage access to the remote clusters through Kubernetes RBAC.
+Details about Team RBAC can be found [here](../getting-started/core-concepts/teams.md).

-Plugins are a key feature of Greenhouse, allowing users to extend the dashboard with custom functionality and to provide best practices for deploying observability, operations and security tools in the remote clusters.
-PluginDefinitions define the Helm chart and optional default values.
-With a PluginPreset, users can configure Plugins for a set of clusters or with a Plugin for one specific cluster.
+The Plugin API is a key feature of Greenhouse, allowing domain experts to extend the core platform with custom functionality.
+Greenhouse provides rollout and lifecyle management of Plugins to onboarded Kubernetes Clusters.
+PluginDefinitions define a Helm chart and/or UI (to be displayed on the Greenhouse dashboard) with pre-configured default values.
+A PluginPreset can be used to create and configure Plugins for a set of Clusters.
+[Here](../getting-started/core-concepts/plugins.md) you can find more information about the Plugin API.

 Access in the remote clusters is managed via TeamRole and TeamRoleBinding resources.
 TeamRoles define the permissions, similar to RBAC Roles & ClusterRoles.
 The Greenhouse operator will create the necessary Kubernetes RBAC resources in the remote clusters based on the TeamRoleBinding.
 The TeamRoleBinding combines the TeamRole with a Team and defines the target Clusters and Namespaces.